You ARE the ABA

 ABA committees are working committees.
 You may be asked to complete special assignments outside of meetings to accomplish committee goals.

-- Attending scheduled, full committee and subcommittee meetings (if applicable).
+- Attending scheduled committee and subcommittee meetings (as applicable).

-- Showing your support by attending your committee’s programs on a regular basis.
+- Showing support by attending their committee’s programs on a regular basis.

-- Assigning copyright to the ABA for any work completed during your committee volunteerism.
+- Assigning copyright to the ABA for any work product completed as a result of committee volunteerism.

 - Disclosing relationships that may impact volunteerism.